-Paul Sullivan chats to the local organisers of Berlin’s annual Fête de la Musique…
+A chat with the organisers of Berlin’s annual Fête de la Musique…

-On June 21st, Berliners will once again celebrate the longest day of the year and the official beginning of summer with a city-wide music festival, the Fete de la Musique.
+Every June 21st, Berliners celebrate the longest day of the year and the official beginning of summer with a city-wide music festival, the Fete de la Musique.

 With performances on 79 open-air stages (not to mention the 26 indoor venues), the street festival offers everything from reggae and jazz, to hip hop, electronic music and klezmer.

 Some of the city’s larger venues, like the Rotes Rathaus and the Museum of European Cultures, will host events, as will nightclubs, beach bars, parks and smaller cafes.
-Performances and concerts are scheduled in every district except for Marzahn and Reinickendorf.
-A day of music hopping at FdM is not only a great way to hear new music, it’s also an excellent way to explore the city…
+Performances and concerts are scheduled in almost every district, and a day of music hopping at FdM is not only a great way to hear new music, but an excellent way to explore the city…

 When did the Berlin version of FdM begin and who started it?